eduvpn/documentation/LDAP.md

 LDAP integration is used for two aspects:

 1. LDAP user authentication
-2. LDAP group membership retrieval
+2. LDAP group membership retrieval to restrict access to the "Admin" and/or profiles

 The first one is what we focus on here, the second one is documented in the [ACL](ACL.md) document.